 It only took a couple of years of hearing about my laziness and worthlessness to truly believe it.
 If I took an hour to spend with one of my few remaining friends or to watch a TV show I would be rapt with this horrible guilt, the shame of laziness, and I would be constantly reminded about having had that break and who gave it to me.
 Now I work, I have a second job representing myself and my son in court, I sit on committees, and my husband and I have weekly social commitments.
 We fill our calendars to the point that a night at home together watching “Parenthood” on Netflix feels like a vacation.

-After a night of fever induced chills and sleeplessness I woke up Thursday morning with the initial thought “Markus has to go pick Aidan up from his father’s so I can stay in bed.”
+After a night of fever-induced chills and sleeplessness I woke up Thursday morning with the initial thought “Oliver has to go pick Liam up from his father’s so I can stay in bed.”
 But then I got up.
-I went to pick Aidan up from his father’s.
-Then with a 100+ fever I kept my word and took Aidan to Sesame Place.
+I went to pick Liam up from his father’s.
+Then with a 100+ fever, I kept my word and took Liam to Sesame Place.
 It rained on us for an hour then we called it quits, not to go home, but to drive another 45 minutes south to Adventure Aquarium.
 I refused to let sickness get in the way of the day of fun I’d planned with my son.
-After several hours in Aidan’s happy place we got back in the car and he was asleep in minutes.
+After several hours in Liam’s happy place, we got back in the car and he was asleep in minutes.
 I could barely move.
 Flu-like aches in my arms made it almost impossible to drive.
-At one point I thought I’d have to call my husband to come get us.
+At one point I thought I’d have to call my husband to come to get us.

 Though I am not good at these things yet I really am trying to actively go to bed earlier.
 Before bed most nights I lay on a back stretcher and try to just breathe and clear some of the garbage out of my mind.
 I recognize the things that make me really happy to do with my son and my husband and try to do them regularly.
 But what would play even look like for me?
 It used to be sale shopping.
 I could spend hours trying on 80% markdowns and be happy to leave with two tops.
 Now I give myself twenty minutes in the Banana Republic Factory Store clearance racks and move on.
 No need to go to other stores.

-On Monday night I took Aidan and Markus to see their first Yankees game.
-Aidan went once when he was 6 months old but I don’t count it because he was so young and because I was being verbally abused most of the time we were there for being too whiny, too protective, too… Monday night I remembered what it was like to be at Yankee Stadium, my pre-marital happy place, before my ex took over.
+On Monday night I took Liam and Oliver to see their first Yankees game.
+Liam went once when he was 6 months old but I don’t count it because he was so young and because I was being verbally abused most of the time we were there for being too whiny, too protective, too… Monday night I remembered what it was like to be at Yankee Stadium, my pre-marital happy place before my ex took over.
 It was wonderful.
 The sights, the sounds, the smells.
 I cried happy tears on four occasions.
 THAT was play for me and I think that would still be play for me if I went by myself.

 So what brings joy and meaning to your life?
 How do you play?
 Now I’m going to see what all the rage is about this “napping” thing.